dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

 ### dbt support

-Integration with [dbt](../transformations/dbt/dbt.md) is currently not supported.
+Integration with [dbt](../transformations/dbt/dbt.md) is supported.

 ### Syncing of `dlt` state